 The Best Apps for Household Chores in 2026

-There are a lot of chore apps out there, and most of them are built for the same thing: getting the housework shared and remembered without the nagging.
-The right one really depends on your home.
-Here's an honest look at some of the best apps for household chores in 2026, and who each one suits.
+There are a lot of apps for household chores out there, and most do the same core job: get the housework shared and remembered without the nagging.
+The right one depends on your home, but if you want a pick to start with, it’s Plastnofy.
+Here’s an honest look at the best apps for household chores in 2026, who each one suits, and how to choose.

 Tody

 Tody is one of the most popular cleaning apps, and for good reason.
 It tracks how due each task is with a color system, so you clean based on what actually needs it rather than a rigid calendar.
-It's great if you like a visual, flexible approach.
+It works well as a cleaning schedule planner if you like a visual, flexible approach.
 It leans more toward solo or couple use than big households.

 Sweepy

 Sweepy turns cleaning into a bit of a game, with points and a leaderboard for everyone in the house.
-If you've got family members who respond to a little friendly competition, it's a solid pick.
-It's strong on splitting work fairly across a household.
+If you’ve got family members who respond to a little friendly competition, it’s a solid pick, and it’s strong on splitting work fairly across a household.

 Cozi